mlehotay/ier/IER/IER-brainfeels.md

 Within a UEF:

-* **Intrinsic informational tension** varies in intensity, urgency, and valence
+* intrinsic informational tension varies in **intensity**, **urgency**, and **valence**
-* **Participation modulation** determines which tensions become globally integrated
+* **participation modulation** determines which tensions become globally binding
-* **Qualitative character** is the structure of that global integration
+* **qualitative character** is the structure of that global integration

+Brainfeels:

-Brainfeels do not establish or modify the existence of the UEF.
+* do **not** establish or threaten the existence of a UEF
+* do **not** modify subjecthood
+* do **not** introduce new experiential entities

 They are **content-level organizations** that arise when internally generated tension becomes globally relevant and is stabilized through participation.

 ---

 ## **4. Why Brainfeels Feel Sensory Without Being Sensory**

-The sensory-like quality of brainfeels does not imply sensory origin.
+The sensory-like character of brainfeels does **not** imply sensory origin.

 Under IER, intrinsic informational tension organizes itself using **well-trained qualitative geometries** already available to the system.
-Textures, tastes, temperatures, and material qualities are among the most deeply learned and efficiently structured experiential patterns.
+Textures, temperatures, tastes, and material qualities are among the most deeply learned and efficiently structured experiential organizations.

-Thus:
+As a result:

-> **Intrinsic constraint adopts a qualitative geometry that matches familiar sensory structures—without representing them.**
+> **Intrinsic constraint may adopt a qualitative geometry that resembles familiar sensory structure without representing, simulating, or referring to it.**

 This is **constraint-geometry reuse**, not perception, imagery, or symbolic encoding.